-If you have an important meeting coming up or a big pitch, then, naturally, you will have a lot of work to prepare and often very little time to do so.
+If you have an important meeting coming up , then naturally, you will have a lot of work to prepare and often very little time to do so.
 This can make it tempting to work through your lunch, stay late on an evening and take work home.
 However, by not allowing your brain to have a break from work you will exhaust yourself which could affect the quality of your work.
-It can also make you feel more sensitive and vulnerable, as your brain is unable to deal with situations as easily.

 Laura MacLeod, HR Expert from The Inside Out Project, offers her insight.

 ‘‘When we don't take breaks at work, we overtax body and mind…

 Emotional - We become irritable, oversensitive, less patient and anxious.

 Mental - Creativity suffers – it’s tough to find the energy to brainstorm and come up with solutions to problems and/or innovative ideas.